jacobvarner/hoops-jacobvarner/_posts/2020-8-16-sec-in-the-nba-draft-1960s-overview.md

 author: Jacob Varner
 tags: [SEC, NBA Draft]
 time_to_read: 5 minutes
+description: A complete rundown of all NBA Draft picks from current SEC basketball schools throughout the 1960s decade.
 ---

 With the NBA Draft pushed back this year, among all the other changes, it gave me time to go back and get data on every player selected from a current SEC school.
 The first draft under the NBA was back in 1950, and that's where this series starts.
 I am going to go over each of the decades leading up to today as well as a final article summarizing the draft history of all fourteen SEC basketball programs.